nytud/HunTag3/README.md

 Non-mandatory options:
 - -l L, --language-model-weight=L
     - set weight of the language model to L (default is 1)
+- -i INPUT, --input=INPUT
+	- input is taken from INPUT file instead of STDIN
+- -o OUTPUT, --output=OUTPUT
+	- output is written to OUTPUT file instead of STDOUT

 ## most-informative-features
-Generates a feature ranking by counting label probabilities (for each label) and  frequency per feature and sort them in decreasing order of confidence and frequency.
+Generates a feature ranking by counting label probabilities (for each label) and frequency per feature (correlations with labels) and sort them in decreasing order of confidence and frequency.
 This output is usefull for inspecting features quality.

     cat TRAINING_DATA | python3 huntag.py most-informative-features OPTIONS > modelName.mostInformativeFeatures
+or
+	huntag3.py most-informative-features -i TRAINING_DATA  OPTIONS

 Mandatory options:
 - -m NAME, --model=NAME